-FIG. 2.
-Frequency scaling laws used in this work to demonstrate our method.
-The top panels show the scaling laws for dust (left) and synchrotron (right), for three different cases involving mixtures of 1, 2 and 4 greybodies for dust and power laws for synchrotron.
-The bottom panels show the same lines but relative to the single-term case.
-Shaded areas show a rough, $1-\sigma$ uncertainty on these scaling laws consistent with the Planck data [29].
+FIG. 2: Frequency scaling laws used in this work to demonstrate our method.
+The top panels show the scaling laws for dust, left, and synchrotron, right, for three different cases involving mixtures of 1, 2 and 4, grey-bodies, for dust, and power-laws, for synchrotron.
+The bottom panels show the same lines but relatively to the single term case.
+Shaded areas show a rough, $1-\sigma$, uncertainty on these scaling laws consistent with the Planck data [27].

-laws relative to the single-term case.
-Clearly, the two-term scaling leads to the departures of up to ~0.5% in the dust scaling within the considered range of frequencies, while the four-term cases admit deviations as big as ~1% for both the dust and synchrotron.
-The specific parameters used for the calculations of all the terms have been tuned to ensure that the adopted scaling laws are consistent with the Planck constraints [29], but also to allow us to validate and demonstrate our method in qualitatively different regimes.
-We discuss this in more detail in the next section.
+power law indices, β_s .
+Though these models are very simple, they allow us to investigate a range of different cases from the simple scaling law models, involving only a single term, to progressively more complex ones based on two and more terms.
+Specifically, in the following we will focus on three cases of the true sky scaling laws: one involving only one term, with the parameters set to be $T_d = 19.6$ K, $\beta_d = 1.59$, and $\beta_s = -3.1$, and two more complex scalings based on a combination of 2 and 4 terms respectively for both dust and synchrotron.
+The effective scalings are shown in Fig. 2, where the top panels show the absolute scaling laws and the bottom ones - these laws relative to the single-term case.
+Clearly, the twoterm scaling leads to the departures of up to $\sim 0.5\%$ in the dust scaling within the consider range of frequencies, while the 4-term cases admits deviations as big as $\sim 1\%$ for both the dust and synchrotron.
+The specific parameters used for the calculations of all the terms have been tuned to ensure that the adopted scaling laws are consistent with the Planck constraints [27], but also to allow us to validate and demonstrate our method in qualitatively different regimes.
+We discuss this in more detail in the next Section.

-In contrast, while performing the component separation step on the simulated data sets, we always assume singleterm-only scalings for both dust and synchrotron, fixing the dust temperature, T_d , to the actual value for the first term, i.e., $T_d = 19.6$ K, and let the data determine values of the two spectral indices, β_d and β_s .
+In contrast, while performing the component separation step on the simulated data sets, we always assume single-term-only scalings for both dust and synchrotron, fixing the dust temperature, T_d , to the actual value for the first term, i.e., $T_d = 19.6$ K, and let the data determine values of two spectral indices, β_d and β_s .